gosu/ruby-app/README.md

 # Build process

-tl;dr after many long nights: I have given up on cross-compiling Ruby and its quirky C extensions.
-Instead, I compile Ruby on two different Macs and merge the results with `lipo`.
-Note: Since binaries compiled on one version of macOS are not guaranteed to work on older releases, I recommend using the oldest version of macOS you can find to build the Ruby app.

 * Install rvm.
 * Optional: Update the Rakefile with the desired Ruby version and gems.
-* Run `rake` on an Intel Mac.
+* Run `rake` on an ARM Mac.
 This will install Ruby and all required gems via rvm, and then copy them into the `UniversalRuby` folder.
-Airdrop this folder to your ARM Mac.
-* Run `rake` on the ARM Mac.
-This will build and merge ARM binaries into the UniversalRuby folder.
+* Run `arch -x86_64 rake`.
+This will build and merge Intel binaries into the UniversalRuby folder.
 * Optional: If you have updated Ruby, be sure to manually update `rbconfig.rb` from your rvm-built Ruby (at least the version number should match).
 * You should now have a self-contained Ruby installation!